jpegleg/hardening-module/README.md

 ⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽⊽

-On non Red Hat/Centos systems, if you want to apply the iptables lockdown sequence, call it separately:
+To call the iptables lock down sequence manually:

 iptlm anyos